isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 takes roughly as long as the value set for ``renew-timer``.
 The best way to avoid such a recovery is not to define new reservations that conflict with existing leases.
-Another recommendation is to use out-of-pool reservations.
-If the reserved address does not belong to a pool, there is no way that other clients can get it.
+Another recommendation is to use out-of-pool reservations; if the reserved address does not belong to a pool, there is no way that other clients can get it.

 .. note::